neo4j/neo4j-python-driver/docs/source/api.rst

   * ``neo4j.pool``: Logs connection pool activity (including routing).
   * ``neo4j.auth_management``: Logger for provided :class:`.AuthManager`
     implementations.
+  * ``neo4j.notifications``: Logs notifications received from the server.
+    The notifications' :attr:`.SummaryNotification.severity_level` is used to
+    determine the log level.

 There are different ways of enabling logging as listed below.